-Pigeon parents are usually excellent caregivers.
+Pigeon parents are usually excellent caregivers to their fledglings.
 Once babies reach a certain age, they often leave the nest and spend time on the ground while still being fed by their parents.

 You may not see the parents, but they are usually nearby, watching and waiting for you to move away.